schuhva/Music-Generation/doc/releases/2.06/Base_01.rst

 Midi: Play and Generate audio-file
 ----------------------------------

-Externel players offered a better sound quality in comparison with python liaberys.
+External players offered a better sound quality in comparison with python libraries.
 We use **VLC** and **Musescore**.
 The **soundfont** for the VLC player is defined over the command line.
 For Musescore through the Gui in the preferences.

 .. code:: python3